 Drawing from my life experiences and global events, my work addresses the struggles of human existence and the biases that permeate both personal and socio-political spheres.
 Aligned with feminist ideology, political engagement, and self-reflexivity, my art delves into inquiries about gender, identity, and equality, reflecting on the fragility and preciousness of human reality.

-All I Hear is the Symphony and Evidence of Being both series convey that all components are part of a larger, interconnected whole, much like how each instrument contributes to a unified piece.
-These works focus on death, aging, and the fragility of the body on a social, political and personal level; revealing a fearless engagement with the cycles of existence.
+My work focuses on death, aging, and the fragility of the body on a social, political and personal level; revealing a fearless engagement with the cycles of existence.
 These three subjects open the doors to vulnerability, resilience, and transformation, vital to the human experience.

 Arlene Rush @2024